 - The structure of the face may be altered, leading to double vision.
 Sometimes, the eyes may be set wider apart than normal (more common in patients with cystic fibrosis).

 Prevention of nasal polyps

-Humidity - if the air in your home is dry use a humidifier.
+Humidity - if the air in your home is dry, consider using a humidifier.

-Hygiene - regular and thorough handwashing reducing the risk of having a bacterial or viral infection, resulting in fewer cases of inflammation of the sinuses and nasal passages.
+Hygiene - regular and thorough handwashing reduces the risk of having a bacterial or viral infection, resulting in fewer cases of inflammation of the sinuses and nasal passages.

 Management of asthma and allergies - patients who follow their doctor's recommendations regarding asthma and/or allergy treatment are less likely to develop nasal polyps.